-an aggregated IP prefix (e.g., 2001:db8::/32, 192.0.2.0/24, etc.) advertised to the rest of the Internetwork by the MS, and from which more-specific Mobile Network Prefixes (MNPs) are derived.
+an aggregated IP Global Unicast Address (GUA) prefix (e.g., 2001:db8::/32, 192.0.2.0/24, etc.) assigned to the OMNI link and from which more-specific Mobile Network Prefixes (MNPs) are delegated.
+OMNI link administrators typically obtain MSPs from an Internet address registry, however private-use prefixes can alternatively be used subject to certain limitations (see: Section 9).
+OMNI links that connect to the global Internet advertise their MSPs to their interdomain routing peers.